No easy solutions

 Humans merging with AI?

-One problem with this idea is that, so long as human intelligence is rooted in something like the biology of the brain, the mechanisms for any such merger may only allow relatively modest increases in human intelligence.
-If silicon-based AIs were to become one thousand times smarter over a period of time, humans whose brains are linked to these AIs might experience only a tenfold increase in intelligence.
-Our biological brains would constrain the speed of progress.
-The human-AI hybrid would, after all, be left behind in this intelligence race.
-So much for staying in control.
+There are two big problems with this idea.
+First, so long as human intelligence is rooted in something like the biology of the brain, the mechanisms for any such merger may only allow relatively modest increases in human intelligence.
+To suggest some numbers: if silicon-based AIs were to become one thousand times smarter over a period of time, humans whose brains are linked to these AIs might experience only a tenfold increase in intelligence.
+Our biological brains would be bottlenecks that constrain the speed of progress in this hybrid case.
+Compared to pure AIs, the human-AI hybrid would, after all, be left behind in this intelligence race.
+So much for staying in control!

-A considerably bigger problem with this idea is the realisation that a human with superhuman intelligence is likely to be just as dangerous as an AI with superhuman intelligence.
+An even bigger problem with this idea is the realisation that a human with superhuman intelligence is likely to be at least as dangerous as an AI with superhuman intelligence.
 The magnification of intelligence will allow that superhuman human to do all kinds of things with great vigour – settling grudges, acting out fantasies, demanding attention, pursuing vanity projects, and so on.
 Just think of your least favourite politician, terrorist leader, crime lord, religious fanatic, media tycoon, or corporate robber baron.
 Imagine that person with much greater power, due to being much more intelligent.
 Such a person would be able to destroy the earth.
 Worse, they might want to do so.